iobroker-community-adapters/info/README.md

 # requirements for repositories

-Your repositorie(s) has to be already in the stabel repositorie for ioBroker.
-There are almost adapters on Github they have not been releasd or ready to use, for this case you can ask for help to make it ready/stable and bring it to this organization.
+Your repositorie(s) has to be already in the stable or minimum in latest repositorie for ioBroker.
+There are almost adapters on Github they have not been released or ready to use, for this case you can ask for help to make it ready/stable and bring it to this organization.

 # technical information